Designer: Studio McQueen, Our Ascot Kitchen Reno Photographer: Alana Blowfield

+Changing kitchen benchtop is one of the biggest investment pieces in your kitchen, along with the cabinetry & appliances.
 Beyond meal preparation modern kitchens are also where much of the action takes place, meaning the materials used here need to be both practical and good looking.
 Here’s a round up of dream benchtop materials:

 Marble & Granite (Natural Stone)

 It is a beautiful and luxury and organic material, what I love about natural is you can’t really replicate it.
 Especially Granite, It glistens in the sunlight and speckles a change colour tone throughout the day.

 White marble is high maintenance as it’s also porous material.
 So will suck up stains on benchtops.
 Got to be careful with red wine, beetroot, blueberries anything citrus really.
 Even things like tomato sauce and mustard will stain it and etch the surface.
 But this gives it’s natural and patina look, people even love or hate this.
 Over time you can opt to rehone and reseal too to freshen up the marble.

 A Granite is much less porous, making it more stain and scratch-resistant and it comes in a wide and gorgeous range of colours.

 Approx std cost marble ranges from $800 to $2200 per sq metre and granite from about $700 to $1700 per sq metre and they can come in large slab sizes 3300 x 1950